 Before we get into design let’s talk about why we did this at all.

 That said, we have had a lot of questions about financing and how we did this.
 Just know this did not happen overnight.
 For our entire marriage we have paid down debt as fast as possible and in ten years have paid off all loans to only have a home mortgage loan.
 This alone is the only way the bank would even consider lending us more money to add the garage.
 They do a very basic equation called your debt to income ratio.
 If your finances can fit into that ratio, you have a good credit score, and you have at least 20% equity in your home, you have a chance at getting an additional loan.
 One trick we used to help accelerate our home equity percentage came from our real estate agent in Raleigh.
-He advised us to always get a 30 year fixed mortgage, but to pay it like a 15 year.
+An experienced real estate agent who obtained his license from an on demand real estate licensing school, he advised us to always get a 30 year fixed mortgage, but to pay it like a 15 year.
 That way you can always lower your monthly payment if you need too, but every dollar you pay in addition to your set mortgage price is 100% principle focused.
 Which just means you own more of your home quicker.
 Another thing we did in the last year was some sweat equity.
 We completely finished the basement of the house so we had added finished square footage and equity to help us get the loan amount we needed.
 All of this helped.
 It is a rather confusing way it all worked out, but at the end of the day it all come together to make this dream happen.

 Once we had the designs, and had secured the loan, we just waited till this summer to begin.
 While we waited, we picked everything out and designed the interior spaces of it all and so I will get to that now so you can understand what we have decided to do.
 I will do my best to explain but hoping the blueprints, before photos, and mockups will show it even better then I can explain.